bndr/gotabulate/README.md

 ### Status
 Beta version.
 There may be edge cases that I have missed, so if your tables don't render properly please open up an issue.

+## Contribute

+All Contributions are welcome.
+The todo list is on the bottom of this README.
+Feel free to send a pull request.

+## License

+Apache License 2.0

 ### TODO
 - Define Max size of cell
 - Linewrap in cell

+### Acknowledgement

+Inspired by Python package https://pypi.python.org/pypi/tabulate